 Web and mobile apps have made transportation services much more attractive for users.
 Today, such applications are an integral part of logistics and delivery companies, ride-hailing, ride-sharing, public mobility, and many other services.
 Whether you use a mobile app on your smartphone or a web app on your laptop, you can get quick access to the service from anywhere, at any time.

 Real-time location tracking offers transparency as one of the most important benefits for the transportation industry.
-It allows for tracking vehicles, couriers, and drivers in real-time and getting relevant information about the delivery status.
+It allows to tracking vehicles, couriers, and drivers in real-time and getting relevant information about the delivery status.
 To detect and track people and objects, transportation services rely on GPS data.
 The accuracy of positioning and distance calculation affects the cost of the service and the level of customer satisfaction.
-By increasing GPS precision companies can minimise errors and enhance positioning.
-Here is how we reduced GPS data errors for a taxi service, making it more user-friendly and transparent:
+By increasing GPS precision, companies can minimise errors and enhance positioning.
+Here is how we reduced GPS data errors for a taxi service, making it more user-friendly and transparent.

 Real-time tracking solutions and fleet management systems ensure the safety of drivers, passengers, vehicles, and goods.
 As for ride-hailing and ride-sharing services, both the driver and the passenger know with whom they are going to share the ride.
 They can see the information about each other, including names, contact phone numbers, and personal ratings.
 If something goes wrong, you can leave feedback, which will affect the rating and serve as a warning for the other users of the service.